What is a Customer Identity and Access Management solution?

-A Customer Identity and Access Management (CIAM) solution provides you, the application vendor with the means to create and manage online identities securely.
-If your website is small, this may not sound like a big deal, but if you deal with tens or hundreds of thousands of users (or even millions!) a CIAM solution can help protect your user and the service you offer from unwanted access.
+A Customer Identity and Access Management (CIAM) solution provides you, the application vendor, with the means to create and manage online identities securely for your end-users.
+If you’re running a small website, this may not sound like a big deal, but if you sell a software product with tens or hundreds of thousands of users (or even millions!) a Customer Identity & Access Management solution can help protect your users and the service you offer from unwanted access.

 What is CIAM used for?

-A CIAM solution is used to allow end users to either self-register or be invited to join an online service in order to create a user account that they can subsequently use to login to.
-To login the user provides their username and password and the CIAM solution checks that the credentials are correct and then grants access to the application.
+A CIAM solution is used to allow end-users to either self-register or be invited to join an online service in order to create a user account that they can subsequently use to log in to.
+To log in the user provides their username and password and the Customer Identity & Access Management solution checks that the credentials are correct and then grants access to the application.

-The great thing, if you’re an application developer, is that a CIAM solution can be used for authentication to any type of application that communicates over the internet – being it a web, mobile or desktop client application.
-CIAM is focused on any application being accessed by an end user in order to connect to remotely hosted services over the Internet/https.
+The great thing, if you’re an application developer, is that a CIAM solution can be used for authentication to any type of application that communicates over the internet – be it a web, mobile or desktop client application.
+CIAM is focused on any application being accessed by an end-user in order to connect to remotely hosted services over the Internet/https.

-A CIAM solution can offer a range of additional features to enhance or simplify the main authentication function.
+A CIAM implementation can offer a range of additional features to enhance or simplify the main authentication function.
 These can include:

-All market-leading CIAM solutions use similar, secure login flow – see the Google and Microsoft login pages below.
+All market-leading CIAM providers use similar, secure login flow – see the Google and Microsoft login pages below.

 With a CIAM provider such as 10Duke, a simple and secure login flow can be implemented on a white-label basis.